croz-ltd/nrich/nrich-encrypt-spring-boot-starter/README.md

 ### Adding the Dependency

-The artifact is published on [Maven Central Repository][Maven Central].
+The artifact is published on [Maven Central Repository](https://search.maven.org/).
 To include the dependency use the following configurations.

 With Maven: